arrc/obbp-ios/README.md

 This is an iPhone app for [Obbp](http://obbp.arrc.in)

 ### Features
+- Signup / Signin
+- Token authentication
 - Search for donors with matching blood group.
 - List of upcoming blood donation camps in your state.
-- Signup / Signin
-- Token authentication
 - Edit profile informations
 - Private messages
 - Send message to users

-## Upcoming blood donatin camps
+## Upcoming blood donation camps
 ![](http://arrc.in/img/screenshots/obbp-ios/obbp-ios-1.jpg)

 ## User profile